kyalan/CUHK-PyTutorial-2019/README.md

 # CUHK-PyTutorial-2019
 Python 101 Summer Course for CUHK MSc Data Science and Business Statistics, in 2019

-# [Updated at 2300, 30 June 2019] Week 1 classwork answer has been uploaded.
+# Week 1 classwork answer has been uploaded.
 This website will be simultaneously updated with CUHK blackboard.
-Students registered can login CUHK blackboard for materials or discussion.
+Students registered can login CUHK blackboard for materials or further discussions.

 # Welcome !
 Python 101 Summer Course 2019
 This is the material page for Python 101 Summer Course, in 2019.